 All this work has been achieved in a context of considerable pressure on the Board’s budget and resources.
 As previously, due to budget constraints there has been a significant impact on our ability to deliver on our statutory functions to conduct inquiries, review legislation and develop human rights policies and programs.

-We will also continue to review our workplace education service to ensure we are responding to current client expectations and delivering on our statutory obligations.
-Thanks to all the Board’s staff, particularly to Elizabeth Wing, and including our Liaison and Support team who facilitate the core work of the Board.
-Thanks also to the statutory Board members, and to the members of our advisory committees who provide valuable input on issues of concern in the community.
+My thanks go to all the Board’s staff, particularly to Elizabeth Wing, the Conciliators, Enquiry Officers, Educators and the Liaison and Support team who facilitate the core work of the Board.
+Thanks also to the statutory Board members, and to the members of our all consultation councils who provide such valuable input on issues of concern in the community.

 Stepan Kerkyasharian AO